Using Snakemake on Esrum

 Options specified in this profile can be overridden on the command-line simply by specifying the option again:

-If you are running Snakemake with the --slurm option on a compete node, i.e. not the head node, then you will receive errors such as the following:
+If you are running Snakemake with the --slurm option on a compute node, i.e. not the head node, then you will receive errors such as the following:

 Job 0 has been submitted with SLURM jobid 512921 (log: .snakemake/slurm_logs/rule_foo/512921.log).